-Most children have ‘bad breath’ when they wake up.
-This usually goes away after your child has something to eat and drink and cleans her teeth.
+Most children and teenagers have ‘bad breath’ when they wake up.
+This usually goes away after they have something to eat and drink and clean their teeth.
 This sort of bad breath isn’t anything to worry about.

-Rarely, medical problems might make a child’s breath smell bad or unusual.
-These problems include illnesses like lung disease, type-1 diabetes and type-2 diabetes.
+Rarely, medical conditions might make a child’s breath smell bad or unusual.
+These conditions include illnesses like type-1 diabetes, type-2 diabetes and some lung diseases.
 Kidney or liver problems might cause bad breath, but this is rare too.
-If you have a family history of these problems, let your doctor know.

 Bad breath is also called halitosis.

-If your child has tooth decay, sensitive teeth or discoloured teeth, it’s a good idea to take him to the dentist.
+If your child has tooth decay, sensitive teeth or discoloured teeth, it’s a good idea to take your child to the dentist.

 Treatment for bad breath

-Good dental hygiene is the best way to prevent bad breath.
+Good dental hygiene is the best way to prevent and manage bad breath.

-Make sure your child drinks plenty of water and cuts down on sugary drinks and caffeinated drinks like coke and coffee.
+Make sure your child drinks plenty of water and limits sugary drinks like fruit juice, soft drinks and flavoured milks and caffeinated drinks like coffee, tea and energy drinks.

 If a medical issue is causing your child’s bad breath, your doctor will discuss other treatment options with you.
-For example, if your child has an infection, he might need antibiotics.
+For example, if your child has an infection, they might need antibiotics.